 Similar to the MPP approach, Hadoop is also able to distribute computational tasks across a cluster of computers.
 However, Hadoop is open source, and as such is easier and cheaper for enterprises to adopt.
 Most data lakes use Hadoop because of its ability to cheaply and quickly handle large volumes of structured and unstructured data, and because it is well-suited to storing data in its native formats so that analysts can apply whichever transformations they need.
 Hadoop is not technically a database, but it is overlaps in a number of functional areas.

+Every company manages a data warehouse to capture the history of their business.
+But when it comes to general purpose analytics, data warehouses are frequently used because they are the only tool available.
 Data warehouses are powerful and useful, but require large amounts of work both upfront and on an ongoing basis to use and maintain.
 Because data warehouses have to be centralized and standardized in order to serve many users across an organization, they always include assumptions about what should be stored, and how, that cannot be optimal for all users.